One of the Girls | Irish Folk

 The One of the Girls Story

-Tom was in a play in early 2004, and was backstage at one point while the girls in the show were discussing feminine things.
+In early 2004, Tom was acting in a play.
+One day backstage the girls in the show were discussing feminine things.
 They didn't pay Tom no nevermind.
 He was just one of the girls.
-Tom and his brother Al wanted to put together a band for St. Patrick's Day 2004.
+Meanwhile, Tom and his brother Al wanted to put together a band for St. Patrick's Day 2004.
 So they did.
 But they needed more than a banjo.
 They contacted Tripp.
-Trish, one of the girls in Tom's play, was Tripp's fiance (now wife).
+Trish, one of the girls in Tom's play, was Tripp's fiancee (now wife).
 Tripp was one of the girls too.
-A week before St. Patrick's Day, Sean, who was--with Tom's girlfriend Molly (who is, incidentally, one of the guys)--in a play that Tom was assistant directing, asked to join the band.
+A week before St. Patrick's Day, Sean, who was in a play that Tom was assistant directing, asked to join the band.
 Are you following?
 Being that Sean was the youngest sibling of several sisters, and given the above-documented "invisibility in the presence of girls" of the other band members, One of the Girls was born just before St. Patrick's Day 2004.

 One fine spring day, the Girls were rehearsing on a street corner, when Roger walked by.
-"Say, wouldn't you gents like a stand up bassist for your music-band?" he asked.
+"Say, wouldn't you gents like a stand-up bassist for your music-band?" he asked.
 "Why, of course we would," was the reply.
 "But we must advise you that we are Girls."
-The rest is history.

 Biographies